taazi1101/Simple-Cloudflare-ddns/README.md

 Currently only works for A and AAAA records.

-REQUIRES HARDCODING ZONE ID, API TOKEN AND DOMAIN
+REQUIRES HARDCODING API TOKEN AND DOMAIN

 All this can be changed.
 Feel free to fork/edit the script to your needs.